Do You have Rights to a Pet You have been Pet-Sitting for months?

 If you can't prove the pet was gifted or sold to you, the only right you have is the right to reimbursement for out-of-pocket costs incurred while watching or "pet-sitting" the animal.
 You can claim boarding costs, if you can provide a reasonable and reasoned calculation for boarding the animal.
 You are entitled to food, veterinary care, and any other out of pocket costs related to the care and maintenance of the animal.
 You can even sue for these costs before the owner comes back for the pet.

 In Colorado, the abandoned property statute says that a true owner loses rights to property that has been abandoned after 5 years have passed without the person coming to claim the property.
 Since animals are property in Colorado (and almost everywhere around the USA), you will have to use the abandoned property statute to determine severance of ownership rights.
 Five years is a very long time in the life of a dog (that's 35 dog years!!), so it's best to usually try to make sure you set out the start and end date of any pet-sitting terms from the start and include your monthly fees, as well.
 Otherwise, you may end up caring for a dog or cat that you very likely will not be able to keep.

-If you are in this situation, or are in the middle of a breached contract for pet-sitting, call an experience animal lawyer today for help with your specific situation.
+If you are in this situation, or are in the middle of a breached contract for pet-sitting, call our experienced pet lawyers today at 303-623-4000 to discuss your specific situation.